TheCarsonWest/TheCarsonWest.github.io/test/content/Ethnic Neighborhoods.md

 # [Glossary](./../glossary/)

 # [Ethnic Neighborhoods](./../ethnic-neighborhoods/)
-**Definition:**  Areas within a city where people of the same ethnicity tend to cluster and maintain their cultural traditions.
+**Definition:**  Areas within a city where people of the same [Ethnicity](./../ethnicity/) tend to cluster and maintain their cultural traditions.

 **Example:**  Chinatown, Little Italy.